 People see building a brand as being fundamental to succeed in the crowded marketplace that exists today.
-In fact, differentiation is one of the reasons why brands succeed, and it is also one of the pillars of Marketing 101.
+Differentiation is one of the reasons why brands grow, and it is also one of the pillars of Marketing 101.
 But can someone succeed by being off-brand?

 This is what we are essentially going to examine at length today.
 And we are all set to explore an unheralded aspect of marketing: Being off-brand.